-Rationale 34: To maximise the accuracy and reproducibility of the measurement (Petrie et al 1986).
+Rationale 34: To maximise the accuracy and reproducibility of the measurement (Lurbe et al 2009).

-Rationale 35: Prevents underestimation of systolic pressure by misreading Korotkoff 3 after auscultatory gap as Korotkoff 1 (Perloff et al 1993; Beevers 2001b).
+Rationale 35: Prevents underestimation of systolic pressure by misreading Korotkoff 3 sound after auscultatory gap as Korotkoff 1sound (Beevers et al 2001b).

 Rationale 36: Slow inflation results in venous congestion (Nolan & Nolan 1993).